-TIME-PRICE DIFFERENTIAL - 11-36a-304(2)(h)
+TIME-PRICE DIFFERENTIAL - 11-36A-304(2)(H)

 Utah Code allows consideration of time-price differential in order to create fairness for amounts paid at different times.
 To address time-price differential, this analysis includes a conversion to present value cost for future expenditures.
 In the case of future construction costs, it has been assumed that the return rate on investment will be roughly equivalent to construction inflation and current construction estimates have been used in the calculation of impact fees.
-Per the requirements of the Code, existing infrastructure cost is based on actual historical costs without adjustment.
+Per the requirements of the Code, existing infrastructure cost, if any, is based on actual historical costs without adjustment.

-IMPACT FEE CERTIFICATION - 11-36a-306(2)
+IMPACT FEE CERTIFICATION - UTAH CODE ANNOTATED 11-36A-306(2)

-This report has been prepared in accordance with Utah Code Title 11, Chapter 36a (the "Impact Fees Act"), which prescribes the laws pertaining to the imposition of impact fees in Utah.
-The accuracy of the IFFP relies in part upon planning, engineering, and other source data, provided by the City and its designees.
+This impact fee analysis has been prepared in accordance with Utah Code Title 11 Chapter 36a (the "Impact Fees Act"), which prescribes the laws pertaining to the imposition of impact fees in Utah.
+The accuracy of this report relies upon the planning, engineering, and other source data, which was provided by the City and their designees.

-In accordance with Utah Code Annotated, 11-36a-306(2), Bowen Collins & Associates makes the following certification:
+In accordance with Utah Code Annotated, 11-36a-306(2), Bowen Collins & Associates, makes the following certification:

-I certify that the attached impact fee analysis:
+I certify that this impact fee facility plan:

-1. Includes only the costs of public facilities that are: - a. allowed under the Impact Fees Act; and - b. actually incurred; or - c. projected to be incurred or encumbered within six years after the day on which each impact fee is paid; 2.
-Does not include: - a. costs of operation and maintenance of public facilities; - b. costs of qualifying public facilities that will raise the level of service for the facilities, through impact fees, above the level of service that is supported by existing residents; or - c. an expense for overhead, unless the expense is calculated pursuant to a methodology that is consistent with generally accepted cost accounting practices and the methodological standards set forth by the federal Office of Management and Budget for federal grant reimbursement; and 3.
-Complies in each and every relevant respect with the Impact Fees Act.
+1. Includes only the cost of public facilities that are: - a. allowed under the Impact Fees Act; and - b. actually incurred; or - c. projected to be incurred or encumbered within six years after the day on which each impact fee is paid; 2.
+Does not include: - a. costs of operation and maintenance of public facilities; or - b. cost of qualifying public facilities that will raise the level of service for the facilities, through impact fees, above the level of service that is supported by existing residents; 3.
+Offsets costs with grants or other alternat sources of payment; and 4.
+Complies in each relevant respect with the Impact Fees Act.